richardadonnell/Upwork-Job-Scraper/README.md

 ###  Usage

-1. Copy the `.env.example` file to `.env` and fill in the required environment variables.
+1. Copy the `.exmaple.env` file to `.env` and fill in the required environment variables.

 2. Run the project, execute the following command: